compadrejunior/typescript-course/Chapter-01/README.md

     b.
 The exclamation marks after the functions tells TypeScript that we know that the elements exists in the page (so they won't be null).

     c.
-The input elements are declared with the `as` keywork followed by `HTMLInputElement`, as well as the `HTMLButtonElement`, to tell TypeScript that they will be treated as form input element and not just a generic element type.
+The input elements are declared with the `as` keyword followed by `HTMLInputElement`, as well as the `HTMLButtonElement`, to tell TypeScript that they will be treated as form input element and not just a generic element type.

     d.
 Input values are always strings, so we need to add a plus sign in front of each parameter to convert them into number.